 - create an ecotourism development proposal for securing necessary approvals

 - gain an understanding of the ecotourism development process and how to navigate the planning and regulatory approvals process.

 The Queensland Government encourages private investment into ecotourism opportunities for the ‘right concept’ at the ‘right place’ for the ‘right investor’.
 The Nature Conservation Act 1992 allows low impact, sustainable ecotourism opportunities on protected areas that focus on presentation and appreciation of an area’s natural and cultural values, and does not involve modification of the natural environment for activities contrary to this purpose.

 Policies and plans

 These policies and plans have been developed to ensure nature-based tourism is recognised as a legitimate land use in Queensland planning provisions and to encourage local governments to support ecotourism development opportunities that can complement rural and conservation land uses.

-The Queensland Government will be releasing in 2016 the Queensland Ecotourism Plan 2016-2020 (the Plan).
+The Queensland Government has now released the Queensland Ecotourism Plan 2016-20 (The Plan).
 The Plan aims to promote a fresh approach to ecotourism and provides strategic vision and direction to make Queensland an internationally celebrated ecotourism destination.